 Common Causes of Sciatica

-If you are experiencing pain anywhere along the course of the sciatic nerve, it’s an indication that the nerve is irritated.
+If you are experiencing pain anywhere along the course of the sciatic nerve, it’s may indicate irritation.
 The most common sources of this nerve irritation arise in the low back:

 - Muscle spasm in the back (or buttocks)